github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 The core functionality of the CodeQL extension helps you write queries and run them locally against a CodeQL database.
 In contrast, variant analysis allows you to send your CodeQL query to GitHub.com to be tested against a list of repositories.

+When you run variant analysis against a list of repositories, your query is run against each repository that has a CodeQL database available to analyze.
+GitHub creates and stores CodeQL databases for thousands of public repositories, including every repository that runs code scanning using CodeQL.
+If you want to include your repositories in variant analysis, you need to enable code scanning using CodeQL on GitHub.com before adding your repository to a list for analysis.
+For information about enabling code scanning using CodeQL, see "`Configuring code scanning automatically <https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository#configuring-code-scanning-automatically>`__."

 .. _controller-repository:

 About the controller repository